Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

-This craft page outlines the steps through completing a handmade Halloween card for friends or family.
+This craft page outlines the steps to completing a handmade Halloween card for friends or family.

-A blouse bought at a discount store prompt the idea.
+A blouse bought at a discount store prompted the idea.
 It features a skull with butterfly wings behind it.
-Flying heart themes are everywhere and even before I had the blouse paid for, the flying skull developed into a Halloween theme card.
+Flying heart themes are everywhere, and even before I had the blouse paid for, the flying skull developed into a Halloween theme card.

-When back at home, the evening was spent drawing skulls I found on the Internet by searching "draw cute skull."
+When back at home, the evening was spent drawing skulls I found online by searching "draw cute skull."
 If you are making a guy card, search, "draw skull" for scarier versions.

 Paper folding is my niche and deciding on a fold for the card was the next decision.
 Try tweaking your own or use this version.

-The blouse prompting the skull greeting cards pictured above.
+The blouse prompts the skull greeting cards pictured above.
 These ideas should get your creative visions stirring.

-3. Instead of a skull use a witch's face.
+- Instead of a skull, use a witch's face.

-For this project use images on the web for practice.
-Also view videos on the subject.
+For this project, use images online for practice.
+Also, view videos on the subject.

 Below are a few doodles and the drawing decided on for the card.